firstandthird/hapi-friendly-errors/README.md

 });
 ```

-Say you have a broken route like this:
+If you have a broken route like this:
 ```js
 server.route({
   path: '/foobar',